TroelsMortensen/CodeLabs/Tutorials/CsharpTodoTutorialPart1/5 Model classes.md

 ```

 We have created a constructor, which only takes two of the four properties as arguments.
 The intention is that the Id should be set automatically by whatever class persists the data, and you cannot create a Todo, which is initially already completed.

+We might consider adding a feature of reassigning todos to other users.
+At a later point.